 By: Katie McCollum MS, RD, LDN

 The holiday season has a reputation for indulgence.
 We often focus our attention (and willpower) on being mindful of the foods we eat, but it is easy to forget how quickly the calories we drink can add up.
-Check out the tips below to help you think before you drink this week.
+Check out the tips below to help you re-think your holiday drink.

 *Cinnamon apple- sliced apples with 5 whole cinnamon sticks